-- The pain from a bite of a masked hunter • is equated to that of a wasp or bee sting. - Masked hunters are nocturnal. - Bats, swallows, and bed bugs are reportadly favored meals for the masked hunter. - The masked hunter does not transmit disease; however, a related assassin bug, the "conenose bug," does in some southern U.S. states and southward. - The masked hunter is not a reliable biocontrol of other bugs.
+- The pain from a bite of a masked hunter is equated to that of a wasp or bee sting. - Masked hunters are nocturnal. - Bat bugs, swallow bugs, and bed bugs are reportedly favored meals for the masked hunter. - The masked hunter does not transmit disease; however, a related assassin bug, the "conenose bug," does in some southern U.S. states and southward. - The masked hunter is not a reliable biocontrol of other bugs.